Landing Page Optimization for Better CPC Performance

 • ROAS: 1.6x

-• Added real customer reviews and demo video
+• Added real customer reviews and a product demo video

 • CPC dropped to $1.35